Correlation functions for the $N^*(1535)$ and the inverse problem: Formalism

 \subsection{Inverse problem}

 We assume now that the correlation functions of Figs.~\ref{Fig:fig1} and \ref{Fig:fig2} are the experimental ones and we produce some synthetic data by taking $26$ points over the curves with an error of $\pm 0.02$, typical of the measurements in present correlation functions.
+At present there are only data on the $K^+ \Lambda$ correlation function \cite{expelamb} and the errors are even smaller than those assumed here, however, there are errors in the values of $p$.
+We assume these bigger errors for the unmeasured correlation functions to be on the safe side in the predictions.
 Then, we carry a fit to the data to determine the parameters of the formalism that we discuss below and with these parameters we determine the different observables.
 To get the synthetic points close to a real experiment, we apply the parametric bootstrap method \cite{bootstrap} generating random centroids with a Gaussian distribution generator, performing new fits to these data and evaluating observables with the new parameters.
 We repeat the procedure about $50$ times and then calculate the averages and dispersion of the different observables.
+The reason to do the bootstrap is because when there are correlations between the parameters, the MINUIT errors of these parameters are large, reflecting the presense of these correlations.
+Using these uncertainties to evaluate uncertainties in the observables is, then, not proper.
+The bootstrap method provides the actual uncertainties in the observables.
 The errors obtained with this method are most relevant, since they tell us with which precision we can expect to know the different observables once the actual correlations are used.
 The method also has the advantage that one deals well with the existing correlations between the parameters.
 The values of the parameters in each fit can be different, because of these correlations, but what matters is the precision of the observables obtained.

 For the inverse problem we assume that there is a general interaction between the channels and we implement in it the energy dependence of the chiral unitary approach of Eq.~\eqref{eq:Vij}.
 This step is not necessary but will allow us to compare the results of the inverse method with the input used.
 Hence, we assume an interaction like